ChineseHarm-Bench: A Chinese Harmful Content Detection Benchmark: Conclusion and Future Work

 In this work, we introduce a comprehensive real-world benchmark for Chinese harmful content detection, encompassing multiple violation categories and accompanied by a professionally curated knowledge rule base.
 We further propose a knowledge-augmented strong baseline that integrates explicit knowledge rules and implicit knowledge from large teacher models.
 This approach enables small models to match or even outperform much larger models, without sacrificing efficiency or accessibility.
-Together, these contributions support practical applications and pave the way for future research on LLMs for the detection of Chinese harmful content.
+Future extensions of this work include expanding the current taxonomy to cover a broader range of violation types, thereby better reflecting the complexity of harmful content encountered in real-world settings.
+Introducing multi-label annotation is another promising direction, as some instances may involve multiple overlapping violation categories.
+Additionally, continuously updating and maintaining the knowledge rule base could further improve model generalization and robustness.
+We believe that ChineseHarm-Bench offers a solid foundation for advancing research on harmful content detection and contributes toward building a healthier and more trustworthy online environment.